bozulonas/myland/docs/classes/wizard.md

 **Study** *(as per level A)*.

-**Penmanship**: You can combine spellbooks, freeing up inventory slots.
+**Penmanship**: Each downtime, you can combine two spellbooks, freeing up inventory slots.

 #### Level C: Study